 TRAINING CONTINUES.
 Monday is the first day of Week 8 of the 10-week+ plan that ends the weekend before Thanksgiving.
 There’s a partial 11th week, but is a buffer to help those who need to spend a few days traveling or have a difficult time wrapping up preholiday plans.
 It can be considered a little taper in which you run or walk to stay active before the race.

-This Monday you may be recovering from early Halloween celebrations that began over the weekend.
-If you raided a child’s “trick-or-treat” bag, dipped into the supply you plan to give on October 31, or indulged at a party, enjoy the memory of good times.
+This Monday you may be recovering from Halloween celebrations that began before the weekend.
+If you raided a child’s “trick-or-treat” bag, dipped into the supply you gave on October 31, or indulged at a party, enjoy the memory of good times.
 Try to get back to a normal eating pattern that includes nutritious meals and snacks.

 RUNNERS: Those who partied the weekend and who plan to perform the optional track day schedule on MONDAY will have an opportunity to test how a change in diet can affect the way you feel and run!
-If the traditional October 31 day will be your "'All Hallow's Eve" and night to enjoy treats, the track work on October 29 will get you in shape for the Wednesday night fun and help you earn them.
+The track day work on November 4 may be a bit rough.

 Try to power through week 8, knowing week 9 will involve your biggest effort.
 Enjoy looking back during week 10 at the progress you’ve made.